Lmedeiros-leiman/Automatic-Dark-Light-theme-changer-for-ubuntu/README.md

 # about this project

 this is a simple linux bash script to automatically swap between light and dark mode based on the current time in the system.
+Instalation tutorial is included inside the .bs file.

 it utilizes crontab to run the script at a specific time or just when the computer is rebooted.